siliconflow/siliconflow-open-source-tasks/README_EN.md

 AI products are evolving faster than ever.
 To make SiliconFlow more accessible and reduce integration friction for users, we're launching an ecosystem co-building initiative, inviting contributors to bring SiliconFlow support to popular open-source projects.
 Whether you'd like to help submit an integration PR, or suggest a project that should support SiliconFlow, we'd love to have you involved.

-Once your PR is successfully merged by the target open source project, you'll receive a SiliconFlow credit voucher valid across the entire international platform, plus a chance to receive exclusive SiliconFlow merch 🎉
+Once your PR is successfully merged by the target open source project, contributors will receive complimentary SiliconFlow tokens — valid across our entire platform.

 ---